 - To play games, it is recommended that you open each PlayMission game directly from Windows Explorer or the Desktop.
 The MissionPlayer software will start automatically.

-For the Game IS1, I produced pictures of circuit boards (such as the one in the second screen shot) using a program called Virtual Labs: Electricity (you can download a demo version or visit the company website for a freeware version (web.riverdeep.net/pls/portal/url/page/RVDP) then inserted them into the games.
+For the Game IS1, I produced pictures of circuit boards (such as the one in the second screen shot) using a program called Virtual Labs: Electricity (you can visit the company website for a freeware version: web.riverdeep.net/pls/portal/url/page/RVDP)

 The following video shows IS1 being played from start to finish: